Rohit-Kundu/Fuzzy-Rank-Ensemble/README.md

 # Fuzzy-Rank-Ensemble
-Based on our paper on "A Fuzzy Rank-based Ensemble of CNN Models for Classification of Cervical Cytology" under review in Nature- Scientific Reports.
+Based on our paper on "A Fuzzy Rank-based Ensemble of CNN Models for Classification of Cervical Cytology" accepted for publication in Nature- Scientific Reports.

 # Requirements
 To install the required dependencies run the following in command prompt: